PSAT National Merit

 - If you want to participate in a post-secondary enrollment options program you must take the test in your third year of high school (grade 11 or junior year).
 The post-secondary options program is a program wherein you can enroll in both high school and college simultaneously.

 In order to qualify as a finalist in this test, you must meet the following eligibility criteria:

 - You must be a US citizen.

 - You must be enrolled as a high school student.

-- You must appear for the PSAT National Merit Scholarship test in the specified year of your high school program.
+- You must appear for the test in the specified year of your high school program.

-- You must plan to enrol in college for full-time courses.
+- You must plan to enroll in college for full-time courses.

 - You must provide all the information requested in the National Merit Scholarship Application, including an essay.